 A single foreign investor can operate through a one-member limited liability company ("LLC").

-Two or more investors may set up a multi-member LLC, a partnership, or a joint-stock company ("JSC"), otherwise known as a shareholding company.
+Two or more investors may set up a multi-member LLC, a partnership, or a joint-stock company ("JSC").

-There are two types of LLCs, a single-member LLC or a multiple-member LLC.
+There are two types of LLCs, a single-member LLC and a multiple-member LLC.
 The members of an LLC can be organizations or individuals, with the total number of members not exceeding 50.
 A member's liabilities are limited to the amount of capital contribution that the member has paid to purchase equity in the LLC.
 An LLC can issue bonds but cannot issue shares.